-To obtain accurate results, compensate for any external attenuation by using power offset.
-In power offset mode, the compensation factor is in dB.
-(External attenuation can be created by using an external cable or an external high power attenuator.)
+To obtain accurate measurements, compensate for any external attenuation or gain by using the RL Offset submenu.
+The compensation factor is in dB.
+External attenuation can be created by using an external cable or an external high power attenuator, external gain is typically from an amplifier.